Kate Middleton Reportedly Has Baby Fever, But Prince William Is ‘Hesitant’

 As previously reported by The Inquisitr, there have been a ton of rumors about a feud between William and Kate and Meghan and Harry.
 While it’s hard to weed out the rumors from the true statements for many fans, one palace insider says that there is at least one thing that everyone can agree on, Kate and Meghan are changing the game when it comes to the Royal Family.

-People Magazine previously reported that Princes William and Harry have both married very strong women, and that they are changing the dynamic of the Royal Family.
+People Magazine previously reported that princes William and Harry have both married very strong women, and that they are changing the dynamic of the Royal Family.

 The insider claims that both Kate Middleton and Meghan Markle are down to earth, independent women, who were thrust from the real world into the royal world, and they want to have an impact, adding that some feathers need to be ruffled inside the family.

-Meanwhile, the two women will likley have very different roles in the family due to their husbands’ standings in the family.
-William will seemingly be King of England in the future, meaning Kate will have many duties as his Queen, while Meghan seems more focused on her charity work now that she’s a member of the family.
+Meanwhile, the two women will likely have very different roles due to their husbands’ standings in the family.
+William will seemingly be King of England in the future, meaning Kate will have many duties as his queen, while Meghan seems more focused on her charity work now that she’s a member of the family.

-It seems that only time will tell if yet another Royal Baby will be entering the world in the next year, or if Prince William and Kate Middleton are simply done adding to their family.
+It seems that only time will tell if yet another royal baby will be entering the world in the next year, or if Prince William and Kate Middleton are simply done adding to their family.